Huawei-Edinburgh-Programming-Languages/idlize/doc/DESIGN.md

 ## Purpose and goals

-Large APIs needs special treatment to provide multiple languages and execution environment bindings.
+Large APIs needs special treatment to provide multiple languages APIs and execution environment bindings.
-We believe that universal mechanism to support such mapping is needed, and not yet exists in industry.
+We believe that universal tool to support such mapping is needed, and not yet exists in the industry.
 Thus we've created toolchain and accompanying runtime interop mechanisms to solve cross-language API mapping problem both in compile and execution phases of application lifecycle.

 ## Approach

-  To provide ability to support multiple target languages and interop scenarios we take an approach similar to what LLVM does to compiler development.
-We implement general purpose compiler toolchain with IDL-like IR and flexible backend system build around notions of LanguageWriter and TypeConvertor.
-LanguageWriter implements language agnostic emitter interface, which can be implemented for particular target language to emit particular programming language constructions when needed.
+  To provide approach to support multiple target languages and interop scenarios we follow the road similar to what LLVM does to the general compiler development.
+We implement the general purpose compiler toolchain with IDL-like IR and flexible backend system build around notions of LanguageWriter and TypeConvertor.

+ LanguageWriter implements language agnostic emitter interface, which can be implemented for a particular target language to emit that programming language constructions when needed.

-TypeConvertor defines the policy of conversion for abstract IDL-based type system for a particular programming language.
+TypeConvertor defines the policy of conversion for an abstract IDL-based type system for the particular target programming language.

+Toolchain provides basic utility functions to support important primitives, such as callbacks, FFI bridging and serialization/deserialization.

- Per-project generator is provided by a framework developer to produce specific integration code emit library-bridging code.
+ Per-project generator is expected to be provided by a framework developer to produce specific integration code emitting library-bridging code.
-Additionally, build system integration code is frequently emitted.
+Additionally, build system integration code is emitted.

  Initially interfaces can be either described in the IDL language, or be converted by a language-specific frontend from some other interface definition language, for example .d.ts TypeScript interface definitions or .h C header file.